Engineering Geology MSc

 Our close links with industry and our graduates provides you with a network allowing you to enhance your employability.

 We'll prepare you for a wide range of careers across the globe in construction, environmental and energy sectors.
-Some graduate destinations include:
+Our close industry links and strong graduate community have seen graduates go on to destinations including:

 Our degree programme also provides a route into further study at PhD level.